DiscordGIR/gir/README.md

 4. Set up mongodb on your system
 5. `python main.py` - if everything was set up properly you're good to go!

+### First time use

 If porting from Janet, run `python port.py` first (you will need the extra 4 env variables above if so).

+If you aren't porting from Janet, you don't have any baseline data for the bot to work.
+I wrote a short script `setup.py` which you should fill in with data from your own server, then run `python setup.py`